-Evidence of research is a summary analysis of relevant research undertaken and should include:
+Evidence of research is a summary analysis of relevant research undertaken into:

-- client needs or market survey

-- existing products

-- design inspirations and influences
+- the client and/or market - design inspirations and influences and materials selection.

-- materials with justification of suitability for purpose.

 Images to solve the problem or situation may also be included.

 All references and extracts (i.e. another person's ideas, works or images) used in the investigation and development of design concepts are to be clearly cited below the reference, as they appear within the portfolio, to identify the source.